 Given the similar hypothesizing and measures available across the studies presented here, we meta-analyzed the central findings utilizing a fixed-effects approach across the four studies to determine the robustness of the observed effects (Goh et al., 2016).
 In particular, across studies, we examined all decomposed simple effects of the focal three-way interactions on sense of fit and retention.
 For effects regarding employees from working-class backgrounds, we have four studies.
 For effects regarding employees from middle-class backgrounds, we have two studies.
 Our key results on how enacting and valuing interdependent behavior benefit the sense of fit and retention of employees from working-class backgrounds was robust when meta-analyzed across the four studies.
-Specifically, for employees from working-class backgrounds who enacted interdependent behavior, if they were at organizations that also valued that behavior (vs. did not), they reliably reported significantly greater (a) sense of fit (Z = 5.94, P < .001, P = 0.15), and (b) retention intentions (Z = 3.89, P < .001, P = 0.09).
-In contrast, effects for employees from middleclass backgrounds were smaller and less consistent.
-For full results of our internal meta-analysis, see Tables 3-4.
+Specifically, for employees from working-class backgrounds who enacted interdependent behavior, if they were at organizations that also valued that behavior (vs. did not), they reliably reported significantly greater (a) sense of fit (Z = 5.94, p < .001, r = .15), and (b) retention intentions (Z = 3.89, p < .001, r = .09).
+In contrast, effects for employees from middle-class backgrounds were smaller and less consistent.
+For full results of our internal meta-analysis (see Tables 3 and 4).